Do I have to be in Marching Band or can I just be in Concert Band?

 The Band Parents Association provides support for extra-curricular activities like marching band, jazz band, percussion ensembles, a private lesson program, and spring band tips.
 If your student chooses to participate in these opportunities, you accept responsibility for additional fees for those activities.
 However, the Band Parents Association provides many services to parents and students such as payment schedules as well as a variety of fundraisers designed specifically to create opportunities for families to cover additional fees through their personal participation in these fundraisers.

 What is the required concert attire for my student in band?

 All students in band are required to wear the appropriate concert attire, which consists of a white wing-tipped tuxedo shirt and a black bow tie, belt, pants, socks and shoes.
 Students will be responsible for purchasing their own black belt, pants, socks, and shoes.
-Students will be fitted during the first week of school for the white tuxedo shirt and black bow tie, which will be purchased through the Band Parents Association.
+Students will be fitted during the first week of September for the white tuxedo shirt and black bow tie, which will be purchased through the Band Parents Association.

 MARCHING BAND QUESTIONS (includes Colorguard, Winds, and Percussion)

 Is there a prerequisite for Marching Band?

 All students enrolled in the GCHS Band Program (grade levels 9-12) will be required to participate in one of two Marching Bands in the Fall Semester and the appropriate sectional for their instrument.
 Students must complete an audition prior to placement in the Varsity Marching Band.
 Students are not required to complete an audition for participation in the Junior Varsity Marching Band.